Kingston, MA 02364, USA

 Habitats and Wildlife

-The forest here is predominantly pine, oak, and maple, along with some pitch pine.
-The 44-acre Smelt Pond is located here, as well as a number of smaller ponds.
-Listen for wood frogs and spring peepers in the springtime.
-Some of the fish commonly found in Smelt Pond include America eel, chain pickerel, catfish, and largemouth bass.
+Smelt Pond is a natural pond.
+Some of the fish commonly found there include America eel, chain pickerel, catfish, and largemouth bass.
 The streams, ponds and swamps on this property flow to Smelt Brook, a tributary to the Jones River.

 The Jones River finds its source at Silver Lake and other brooks and springs in Pembroke, Halifax and Kingston.
 It flows for 7.5 miles through Kingston, and drains into the Atlantic Ocean at Kingston Bay.
+Follow the Jones River Watershed Association for more information.

 Historic Site: No